How to avoid being found intentionally homeless

 What does intentionally homeless mean?

 did not pay your rent when you could afford to

 could not deal with your money or tenancy because of disability, your mental health, or drug and alcohol problems

 If you're a family with children or have another priority need, it can affect your rights to longer term housing if the council decide you're intentionally homeless.

 If you have left your home and are homeless

 The council has to give you emergency housing if you have a priority need.
 For example, if you have children or are vulnerable because of a disability or health condition.

 The council will ask what caused you to lose or leave your home.

 They must look into your situation and the information you provide.

 Domestic abuse and violence

 It is not reasonable to stay somewhere if you're at risk of violence.

 The council must help with emergency housing if you're at risk of either:

 domestic abuse from a partner, former partner or family member

 violence from someone unrelated and you also have a priority need

-You can't be intentionally homeless if you've had to leave somewhere you were at risk.
+You cannot be intentionally homeless if you've had to leave somewhere you were at risk.

 If you're still in your home

 The council expects you to take steps to keep your home if you are threatened with homelessness.

 For example, pay as much rent as you can even if you are facing eviction.

 The council must help you under a personal housing plan and may be able to stop you becoming homeless.